Elin-Modding-Resources/Elin.Docs/articles/10_Source Sheets/character.md

 CWL specs used `AdventurerBacker`, which will still function the same as before.
 We recommend switching to the new format.
 :::

-If your character has trait **`AdventurerCustom`**, the character will be imported as an adventurer, which will appear on the adventurer ranking list.
+If your character's trait column is filled in with **`AdventurerCustom`**, the character will be imported as an adventurer, which will appear on the adventurer ranking list.

 ## Merchant Stock